CoyoteWaltz/MarkdownNotes/08reading/literature_notes/tech/2023/quarter_1.md

 >   set(key: string, value: T) {
 >     if (this.size >= this.maxSize) {
 >       // max size for LRU
->       // Delete the least recently used key??
+>       // Delete the least recently used key
 >       this.delete(this.keys().next().value);
 >     }
 >